godotengine/godot-docs/tutorials/step_by_step/resources.rst

 So far, :ref:`Nodes <class_Node>`
 have been the most important datatype in Godot, as most of the behaviors and features of the engine are implemented through them.
-There is, though, another datatype that is equally as important.
-That is :ref:`Resource <class_Resource>`.
+There is another datatype that is equally important:
+:ref:`Resource <class_Resource>`.

 Where *Nodes* focus on behaviors, such as drawing a sprite, drawing a